Hsieh Su-wei: 2008: Singles breakthrough

-2009: Becoming a top-10 doubles player
+2009: Top 10 debut in doubles

 Hsieh opened the 2009 season by winning the doubles title with Peng at her first tournament of the year, the Premier-level Sydney International, defeating Nathalie Dechy and hometown favorite Casey Dellacqua in the final.
 At the Australian Open, she was upset by compatriot Chan Yung-jan in the first round of women's singles.
-As a result, she dropped out of top 100.
+As a result, she dropped out of the top 100.
 In women's doubles, however, she and Peng fared much better.
 As the 16th seeds, the pair recorded back to back three set wins to advance to the third round, where they pulled off a major upset with a straight sets win over the second seeds Anabel Medina Garrigues and Virginia Ruano Pascual, losing just one game, thereby advancing Hsieh to her first major quarterfinals.
 However, the pair was defeated in the last eight by the eventual champions, tenth-seeded Serena Williams and Venus Williams.

 Despite struggling the rest of the year in singles, winning just one WTA Tour main-draw match at the Guangzhou International later on in September, Hsieh put together her most prolific year in doubles thus far.
 After a pair of early exits in Indian Wells and Stuttgart, Hsieh and Peng advanced to the final of the Italian Open, a Premier-5 tournament, where they were seeded seventh.
-They then defeated the fifth seeds, Daniela Hantuchová and Ai Sugiyama, to win the title.
+They then defeated the fifth seeds Daniela Hantuchová and Ai Sugiyama to win the title.
 This was Hsieh's sixth WTA doubles title, and the biggest of her career thus far.

-After making the quarterfinals in Madrid, Hsieh broke into the top 20 for the first time.
+After making the quarterfinals in Madrid, Hsieh broke into the top 20 in doubles for the first time.
 She concluded her clay-court season by partnering with Peng at the French Open.
 Seeded ninth, the two posted three easy straight set wins, including their second in a month over Hantuchová and Sugiyama, to advance to the quarterfinals.
-Despite being a set down, the pair managed to come back and grind out a three set win over the Polish sister duo Agnieszka Radwańska and Urszula Radwańska, advancing Hsieh to her first Grand Slam semifinal, However, Hsieh and Peng were beaten by Victoria Azarenka and Elena Vesnina in straight sets.
-Nonetheless, their strong performance lifted Hsieh inside the top 15.
+Despite being a set down, the pair managed to come back and grind out a three set win over the Polish sister duo Agnieszka and Urszula Radwańska, advancing Hsieh to her first major semifinal, However, Hsieh and Peng were beaten by Victoria Azarenka and Elena Vesnina in straight sets.
+Nonetheless, their strong performance lifted Hsieh inside the top 15 in doubles.